 Get no-cost access to software programs and applications (including Microsoft Office or Adobe Creative Cloud) through IUware and IUanyWare.
 All you need is your IU email address.
 Use IUware to install software directly onto your hard drive.
 Use IUanyWare to stream 400+ apps on your desktop or through the mobile app with your IU login.

 As guidance regarding the virus changes, university policies will evolve.
 To confirm current guidelines, please visit the IU COVID website.
-Another helpful resource is the What if website, which outlines multiple scenarios that may affect you.

 To protect the health and safety of everyone on campus, each person participating in face-to-face classes is required to follow these measures: